-- The most critical role of a Trade Mark is that it provides protection for the proprietor's right of ownership and interest in the mark, by ensuring that the proprietor has the exclusive right to use the mark to identify his/her goods and/or services, or to authorize another to use it in return for payment. - The period of protection of a Trade Mark is for ten (10) years upon registration, and this period can be renewed indefinitely, that is, for every ten (10) years, thereafter. - Trade Mark protection is enforceable by the courts of law, which under the Act have authority to block Trade Mark infringement. - 4) The Trade Marks' system helps consumers to identify or purchase a product or service because its nature and quality, which is indicated by the unique Trade Mark, meet their needs. - 5) Trade Mark protection also restricts the efforts of unfair competitors, such as counterfeiters, from using similar distinctive signs to market or promote goods or services of inferior quality, or different goods or services.
+- The most critical role of a Trade Mark is that it provides protection for the proprietor's right of ownership and interest in the mark, by ensuring that the proprietor has the exclusive right to use the mark to identify his/her goods and/or services, or to authorize another to use it in return for payment. - The period of protection of a Trade Mark is for ten (10) years upon registration, and this period can be renewed indefinitely, that is, for every ten (10) years, thereafter. - Trade Mark protection is enforceable by the courts of law, which under the Act have authority to block Trade Mark infringement. - A registered Trade Mark enables a proprietor to guarantee the quality of goods and standard services for which the Mark is used.
+As the proprietor has exclusive rights of use of the Mark, he can ensure that the Mark is only used upon goods of a certain quality, or service which meet a certain standard.
+A Trade Mark also forms part of the promotion of the good and/or services.
+It is often designed to appeal to the consumer, to create interest and to inspire a feeling of confidence in the goods or servies to which it relates. - Trade Mark protection also restricts the efforts of unfair competitors, such as counterfeiters, from using similar distinctive signs to market or promote goods or services of inferior quality, or different goods or services.